 Arctic grayling (Thymallus arcticus) are a freshwater holarctic salmonid that were once widespread throughout the Upper Missouri River (UMR) drainage as a glacial relict population.
 One of the last endemic grayling populations remaining in the UMR drainage resides in the Centennial Valley (CV) of southwestern Montana.
 Spawning is largely limited to Red Rock, Corral, Elk Springs, and Odell creeks, with Red Rock Creek likely supporting 80-90% of annual spawning in the CV.
 It is presumed that most of the grayling population in the CV spends non-breeding portions of the year in Upper Red Rock Lake (Upper Lake).
 Red Rock Lakes National Wildlife Refuge (Refuge) encompasses Upper Lake, and nearly all of the currently occupied grayling spawning habitat within Red Rock, Elk Springs, and Odell creeks.

-The estimated number of grayling in the 2020 Red Rock Creek spawning population was 138 (95% CI = 82-302), nearly unchanged from the previous year ($\hat{N} = 154$, 95% CI = 84-344; Figure 1).
-Suitable habitat the prior winter within Upper Lake (i.e., water depth below the ice ≥ 1 m and dissolved oxygen ≥ 4 ppm) reached a minimum during February sampling at an estimated 3 ha.
-This is the same area of suitable winter habitat experienced during the winter of 2015-2016 that led to the documented decline of spawning grayling from 1131 (95% CI = 1069-1210) in 2015 to 214 (95% CI = 161-321) in 2016.
-Area of winter habitat for the current year (2021) was ≈ 39 ha in January.
+The estimated number of grayling in the 2021 Red Rock Creek spawning population was 88 fish (95% CI = 26-176), statistically similar to the previous year ($\hat{N} = 138, 95\%$ CI = 82-302; Figure 1).
+The consistently low grayling abundances experienced since 2016 will likely lead to irreversible losses of genetic diversity annually (Kovach et al. 2021).
+Suitable habitat the prior winter within Upper Lake (i.e., water depth below the ice ≥ 1 m and dissolved oxygen ≥ 4 ppm) reached a minimum during March sampling at an estimated 5 ha.
+This is ≈ 3 ha less suitable winter habitat than experienced during the winter of 2015-2016 that led to the documented decline of spawning grayling from 1131 fish (95% CI = 1069-1210) in 2015 to 214 fish (95% CI = 161-321) in 2016.
+Area of winter habitat for the current year (2022) was ≈ 14 ha in January.

-Suitable spawning habitat was quantified in 2019, with an estimated weighted area of suitable habitat (A_t) of 7 ha, in Red Rock and Elk Springs creeks (see METHODS below for description of variables).
-Barriers precluding grayling from accessing suitable spawning habitat, i.e., beaver dams, were notched prior to spawning again in 2020 (similar to 2017-2019) as part of the second hypothesis test of the Adaptive Management Plan.
+Suitable spawning habitat was quantified in 2021, with an estimated weighted area of suitable habitat (A_t) of 6.1 ha, in Red Rock and Elk Springs creeks (see METHODS below for description of variables).
+Barriers precluding grayling from accessing suitable spawning habitat, i.e., beaver dams, were notched prior to spawning in 2021.

 Figure 1.
-Estimated annual Red Rock Creek Arctic grayling spawning population abundance and 95% confidence intervals (when available), 1994-2020.
-Confidence intervals are not available for some years prior to initiation of the Adaptive Management Plan.
+Estimated annual Red Rock Creek Arctic grayling spawning population abundance and 95% confidence intervals (when available), 1994-2021.
+The red line indicates the current grayling population objective of 1000 fish for Upper Red Rock Lake and tributaries (Warren and Jaeger 2017).

-The first management experiment conducted as part of the Adaptive Management Plan (AMP) was reducing non-native Yellowstone cutthroat trout (Oncorhynchus clarkii bouvieri).
-Trout were captured and euthanized at a fish weir and fishing regulations were liberalized to 20 cutthroat trout per day (excluding a stream closure 15 May-14 June)

-on Red Rock Creek.
+The first management experiment conducted as part of the Adaptive Management Plan (AMP) was reducing abundance of non-native Yellowstone cutthroat trout (Oncorhynchus)

+clarkii bouvieri).
+Trout were captured and euthanized at a fish weir and fishing regulations were liberalized to 20 cutthroat trout per day (excluding a stream closure 15 May-14 June) on Red Rock Creek.
 Both actions were first implemented in 2013; the weir was operated through 2016 and liberalized harvest occurred through 2017.
-During 2013-2017 a total of 7149 cuttroat trout were removed from Red Rock Creek.
+During 2013-2017 a total of 7150 cuttroat trout were removed from Red Rock Creek.
 Removal efforts peaked in 2014 at 2604 cutthroat removed.
 The first year a grayling response to cutthroat removal could be quantified was 2016 when the 2013 grayling cohort recruited.